 The Residency is supported in part through the Michigan Education Outreach Fund, a fund held within the Stratford Shakespearean Festival Endowment Foundation.
 This fund, established in 2007, will ensure the future of educational outreach in Michigan.
 For information on how you can support the Residency, please contact the Advancement department at 1.800.561.1233, ext.
 5617.

-The Teaching Shakespeare Weekend offers a dynamic and practical workshop giving participants practical techniques for exploring Shakespeare's text in active, imaginative and personally meaningful ways.
+The Michigan Teachers' Weekend offers a dynamic and practical workshop, giving you practical techniques for exploring Shakespeare's text in active, imaginative and personally meaningful ways.
 Both playful and purposeful, these activities engage students on multiple levels, bringing Shakespeare's language, characters and stories to life in ways that are intellectually rigorous, emotional and physically engaging and imaginatively freeing.

-Cost: $75 +tax.
+$75 + tax.
 Lunch and theatre ticket included.